 Compliance with these rules and regulations may strain our financial and management systems, internal controls, and employees.
 The Exchange Act requires, among other things, that we file annual, quarterly, and current reports with respect to our business and operating results.
 Moreover, the Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures, and internal control, over financial reporting.
 In order to maintain and, if required, improve our disclosure controls and procedures, and internal control over, financial reporting to meet this standard, significant resources and management oversight may be required.
-If we encounter additional material weaknesses or deficiencies in our internal control over financial reporting, we may not detect errors on a timely basis and our consolidated financial statements may be materially misstated.
-Effective internal control is necessary for us to produce reliable financial reports and is important to prevent fraud.
+If we encounter additional material weaknesses or deficiencies in our internal control over financial reporting, we may not detect errors on a timely basis and our consolidated financial reports and is important to prevent fraud.

 As a public company listed in the United States, we will incur significant additional legal, accounting and other costs.
 These additional costs could negatively affect our financial results.
 In addition, changing laws, regulations and standards relating to corporate governance and public disclosure, including regulations implemented by the SEC and Nasdaq, may increase legal and financial compliance costs and make some activities more time- consuming.
 These laws, regulations and standards are subject to varying interpretations and, as a result, their application in practice may evolve over time as new guidance is provided by regulatory and governing bodies.
-We intend to invest resources to comply with evolving laws, regulations and standards, and this investment may result in increased general and administrative expenses and a diversion of management's time and attention from revenue-generating activities to compliance activities.
-If, notwithstanding our efforts to comply with new laws, regulations and standards, we fail to comply, regulatory authorities may initiate legal proceedings against us and our business may be harmed.
+We intend to invest resources to comply with evolving laws, regulations and standards, and this investment may result in increased general and administrative expenses and a diversion of management's time and attention from revenue-generating activities to comply, regulatory authorities may initiate legal proceedings against us and our business may be harmed.

-Due to our annual gross revenues exceeding \$1.235 billion in 2023, we lost our eligibility to qualify as an emerging growth company.
-Although we lost our eligibility to qualify as an emerging growth company, our independent registered public accounting firm will not be required to formally attest to the effectiveness of our internal control over financial reporting in this Annual Report on Form 10-K because we are exempt from such requirement as a non-accelerated filer.
-If we lose our eligibility to qualify as a non-accelerated filer as of the next measurement date of June 30, 2024, we expect that, for the annual report on Form 10-K for the fiscal year ending December 31, 2024, our independent registered public accounting firm will be required to formally attest to the effectiveness of our internal control over financial reporting.
-As a result, we expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act.
+We may lose our eligibility to qualify as an emerging growth company prior to the last day of the fiscal year following the fifth anniversary of the completion of the IPO of DTOC, our predecessor prior to the Business Combination, if (i) our annual gross revenues exceed \$1.235 billion, (ii) we become a large accelerated filer, or (iii) we issue more than \$1 billion in non-convertible debt.
+When we lose our eligibility to qualify as an emerging growth company, subject to any other applicable exemptions, our independent registered public accounting firm will be required to formally attest to the effectiveness of our internal control over financial reporting commencing with our next annual report on Form 10-K following loss of emerging growth company status.
+We expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act.
 Despite our efforts, there is a risk that we will not be able to conclude, within the prescribed timeframe or at all, that our internal control over financial reporting is effective as required by Section 404.
-If we are not able to timely and effectively remediate the material weaknesses described above in this section, or if we identify one or more additional material weaknesses, it could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our financial statements.
+If we are not able to timely and effectively remediate the material weaknesses, discould above in this section, or if we identify one or more additional material weaknesses, it could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our financial statements.
 As a result, the market price of our common stock could be negatively affected, and we could become subject to investigations by Nasdaq, the SEC or other regulatory authorities, which could require additional financial and management resources.